eddmann/eddmann.github.io/_posts/2021/2021-02-11-advent-of-code-2015-day-18-like-a-gif-for-your-yard.md

     .add([upperBounds - 1, upperBounds - 1]);
 ```

-In a similiar fashion to how we partially applied the `neighboursFor` function above, we do the same for ensuring that the supplied lights that are on maintain the _stuck corners_.
+In a similar fashion to how we partially applied the `neighboursFor` function above, we do the same to ensure that the supplied lights that are on maintain the _stuck corners_.
-With this new functionality we can compose all the building blocks together, returning the desired new count of lights that are on 🌟.
+With this new functionality, we can compose all the building blocks together, returning the desired new count of lights that are on 🌟.

 ```typescript
 const part2 = (input: string): number => {